norvigaward/naward12/report.md

 ## 6. Visualization of the data towards valuable insights into Big Data
 Influence/popularity of category on the web.
 Pie diagram which can show what kind of category contains the most textual data.
 Specification of a category.
 Tables with the frequency of different unique founded words for each category (that also is part of the web crawl).
 Similarity or overlapping of different categories with each other.
 By comparing the results of founded words from the same websites but assigned to different categories (why is that text together?).
 Which websites contain most different meaningful words, and which one the fewest?
 Producing a Pie diagram as well with showing this interesting observation.

+## `advantages`:
+1. With more insight into the webcontent a web-user can quickly scan per domain what kind of content is presented in a robust way. this will save time as a web-user doesn't need to scan the whole site for deciding upon the question whether this website is interesting or not.
+In this case more effective use of the internet is maded possible.
+2. Moreover, with the insight into an anourmous amount of domains, entrepeneurs, companies and the government can gain worthfull insight into a representational amount of domains and thereby having access to knowledge that can help them to gain economic value by investments, understandability of upcoming markets and opportunities for new platforms.